orbs-network/go-scaffold/README.md

 ## Test

+* Run **all** tests from project root with `ginkgo ./...`

+* Another alternative runner with minimal UI is `go test ./...`

 #### E2E Spec
 > End to end tests (server only) checking compliance to spec

-* Run the suite from project root with `ginkgo -v ./e2e/spec/`.
+* Run the suite from project root with `ginkgo -v ./e2e/spec/`

+#### Service Spec
+> Component test checking a single service compliance to spec

+* For StateStorage, run the suite from project root with `ginkgo -v ./services/statestorage/spec`